 What are selective serotonin reuptake inhibitors (SSRIs)?

 Selective serotonin reuptake inhibitors (SSRIs) are antidepressant medications traditionally used to treat depression, anxiety and obsessive compulsive disorder (OCD).
-Some SSRIs prescribed for autism are fluoxetine (Prozac) and citalopram.
+SSRIs include fluoxetine (Prozac) and citalopram.

-SSRIs are sometimes used for autistic people who show high levels of anxiety, depression, repetitive behaviour, aggressive behaviour or hyperactive behaviour.
+SSRIs are sometimes prescribed for autistic people who show high levels of anxiety, depression, repetitive behaviour, aggressive behaviour or hyperactive behaviour.

 SSRIs are used to treat depression, anxiety, obsessive compulsive disorder (OCD) and some characteristics of autism, like repetitive behaviour or aggressive behaviour.